Some of the reasons (which are often inter-related)…

 - Often people do not say what they really mean.
 Even more often, they do not realize the necessary implications of their claim…what must logically follow–without regard to their intentions.
 Ideas have consequences.

 - There are many invalid arguments commonly made: these are often called informal fallacies.
 Perhaps the most common is the ad hominem attack, but there are many others such as false choices, straw man, and the Motte and the Bailey (explanations are here and here).
+And the fallacy of equal knowledge which denies that there can be honest differences of options: that everybody would agree with me on this point if they had the knowledge that I have…they are just ignorant!
+(Of course, that may sometimes be the case, but mere disagreement does not prove ignorance–nor does knowledge always prove wisdom.)

 - At the same time, stating the name of an informal fallacy of argument, standing alone, does not refute another’s argument: they are not magic incantations.
 Arguments are not won through labeling–although you may successfully shut somebody up.
 For example, some slopes really are slippery–in fact many are.